zhuojing-huang/review-citation-bias/README.md

 ### Python scripts for Data Retrieval via OpenReview API

-For different Research Questions (RQ), different review data are fetched.
-The following is a list of different data and the scirpts that were used to accquire them:
-- Reviews from all the reviewers for each paper.
-- Decision with meta review for all the papers.
-- All the rebuttals for each paper.
-- Submission data (data about the submitted paper, e.g., abstract, key word, primary topcis, etc.)
-- Attachments (PDF) for all the submitted papers.

 OpenReview has different API versions, API v2.0 and v1.0.
 The following are examples of how to fetch data with different API versions.
 Make sure to install dependencies first:
 ```bash